One Charlotte Realty, Inc.

 The Brokerage may assign, reassign, withdraw, or redistribute leads at its sole discretion.

-All agents must comply fully with North Carolina Real Estate Commission rules, North Carolina license law, federal law, local law, MLS requirements, association rules, and Broker-in-Charge directives.
+All agents handling North Carolina business must comply fully with North Carolina Real Estate Commission rules, North Carolina license law, federal law, local law, MLS requirements, association rules, and Broker-in-Charge directives.

 Violations may result in internal discipline, financial liability, immediate termination, and reporting to appropriate authorities where required or appropriate.